bjmyX/LCC_code/README.md

 # LCC_code
 The code will be open-source after paper been published.
-It will be open-soource soon.
+It will be open-source soon.